Fran Guilding BACP Accredited Counsellor

 I worked for a number of years in a special unit within school for pupils with emotional and behavioural difficulties.
 I have also counselled in a school setting.

-I have worked for Relate for the past 7 years counselling couples, individuals, families and young people.
+I have worked for Relate for 11 years counselling couples, individuals, families and young people.
+I have been working in private practice for the last 7 years.

 Areas of counselling I deal with